Key takeaways:

 1. What if inflation increases?

 Inflation is a sustained rise in the price of goods and services over time.
-In other words, it means the things you buy get more expensive.
+In other words, during a period of inflation, the things you buy get more expensive.
 If the returns on your investments don't increase at a similar pace, your purchasing power can erode.

 2. What if the market becomes volatile?